By Italy specialist Cara

 4. Gaze at Michelangelo’s Pietà

 I’m not an expert on Renaissance art by any means, but even to me, Pietà stands out as a major milestone of Michelangelo’s works.
-Tucked into a niche in St. Peter’s Basilica, its intimate portrayal of grief is so exquisitely rendered that it’s usually the first thing I gravitate towards when I visit.
+Tucked into a niche in St. Peter’s Basilica, its intimate portrayal of grief is so exquisitely rendered that it’s usually the first thing I gravitate toward when I visit.

 My guide pointed out the artist’s signature, which appears on a sash across the sculpted folds of Mary’s robes.
 Legend has it that he was so mortified by his outburst of pride that he never signed another work.